spatial-cell-id-tmp/resolute/README.md

 <img title="resolute" alt="Alt text" src="resources/RESOLUTE_logo.png">

+> [!WARNING]
+> This package is under development.
+Expect major/breaking changes.

 RESOLUTE is a Python package designed for selecting the optimal clustering resolution in Scanpy-based single-cell and spatial transcriptomics analyses.

 In high-dimensional transcriptomic data, clustering algorithms (like Leiden or Louvain) rely heavily on a user-defined resolution parameter, which dictates the granularity of the resulting cell populations.
 Traditionally, selecting this resolution involves manual, subjective trial-and-error.
 RESOLUTE eliminates this ambiguity by evaluating multiple clustering resolutions across a defined range and computing statistical validation metrics.
 This allows researchers to identify biologically meaningful cluster structures based on quantitative, reproducible criteria.